-Whether you're concerned with compliance or cleaning up inactive teams, here's how to archive a team—along with its conversations, channels, and content—in Microsoft Teams.
+Whether you’re concerned with compliance or cleaning up inactive teams, here’s how to archive a team—along with its conversations, channels, and content—in Microsoft Teams.

 Microsoft Teams has really taken off.
 Users like Teams because it empowers them to create the tools they need without having to go through IT (if self-service is enabled, that is).
 And IT departments like to see their users embracing a company-approved tool.

 Thing is, while Teams is surprisingly easy to use, it’s also easy to use improperly.
 Users who don’t know about all the different ways to create a new Office 365 Group or Microsoft Team can wind up creating duplicates accidentally.
 And having tons of unnecessary or inactive teams lying around can lead to your tenant sprawling out of control faster than you’d think.

 So what can you do to keep things organized and up-to-date?
 Depending on your organization’s specific concerns, you have three options to choose from…